nushell/nushell.github.io/book/loading_data.md

 {
   menus: [
     # Configuration for default nushell menus
-    # Note the lack of souce parameter
+    # Note the lack of source parameter
     {
       name: completion_menu
       only_buffer_difference: false